KhalidAmine/School_Projects/README.md

 # Group Assignment: small recreation of the Gu et al. (2020) paper

 This project was part of the course Data science for finance at Tilburg University, for the Master of Science in Finance.
 I wrote this code in collaboration with Marc Stam.
 The obtained final score was a 10/10.
+Data could not be uploaded since file size is too large, if interested please contact me through my e-mail.